-- First, to list for use in organic foods flavors meeting these conditions (others for made with organic): - All of the flavor constituents used in the natural flavor are from natural sources and have not been chemically modified in a way which makes them different from their natural chemical state. - The natural flavor has not been produced using any synthetic solvent and carrier systems or any artificial preservatives. - Second, manufacturers should document in their Organic Handling Plans progress towards wholly organic natural flavors: - 1) Natural flavor constituents and non-synthetic carrier base and preservative agents (e.g., grain ethanol, non-synthetic glycerin and non-synthetic acetic acid). - 2) Organic flavor constituents, organic carrier base, and organic preservative agents. - 3) Organic flavor constituents extracted using organically produced solvents, organic carrier base, and organic preservative agents.
+- First, list for use in organic foods flavors meeting these conditions (others for "made with" organic): - All of the flavor constituents used in the natural flavor are from natural sources and have not been chemically modified in a way that makes them different from their natural chemical state. - The natural flavor has not been produced using any synthetic solvent and carrier systems or any artificial preservatives. - Second, manufacturers should document in their Organic Handling Plans progress towards wholly organic natural flavors: - 1) Natural flavor constituents and nonsynthetic carrier base and preservative agents (e.g., grain ethanol, non-synthetic glycerin and non-synthetic acetic acid). - 2) Organic flavor constituents, organic carrier base, and organic preservative agents. - 3) Organic flavor constituents extracted using organically produced solvents, organic carrier base, and organic preservative agents.

-The rule was published with the current listing, applying to both organic and made with organic foods on §205.605(a): "Flavors, nonsynthetic sources only and must not be produced using synthetic solvents and carrier systems or any artificial preservative."
+The rule was published with the listing, applying to both organic and "made with" organic foods on §205.605(a): "Flavors, nonsynthetic sources only and must not be produced using synthetic solvents and carrier systems or any artificial preservative."

-The current proposed rule, based on the NOSB recommendation that is slightly stronger than the OTA petition, calls for the listing, "Non-synthetic flavors may be used when organic flavors are not commercially available.
+The current listing, based on the NOSB recommendation that is slightly stronger than the Organic Trade Association (OTA) petition, is, "Nonsynthetic flavors may be used when organic flavors are not commercially available.
 All flavors must be derived from organic or nonsynthetic sources only, and must not be produced using synthetic solvents and carrier systems or any artificial preservative."

-This is a small step along the path laid out in the original recommendation, according to which, producers of flavors used in organic foods should have -and presumably should have been acting on-a plan to move towards all-organic flavors.
-Given the elapsed time, we must agree with concerns voiced by the HS that the proposal does not go far enough.
-To address these concerns, the HS said,
+This is a small step along the path laid out in the original NOSB recommendation, according to which, producers of flavors used in organic foods should have -and presumably should have been acting on -a plan to move toward all-organic flavors.
+It appears from the Limited Scope TR published in April that much of the information on flavors is opaque to certifiers.
+As laid out in the 1995 recommendation, the manufacturers should bear the responsibility of making the further improvements.

+Given the elapsed time, we must agree with concerns previously voiced by the HS that the current listing does not go far enough.
+In considering the change of annotation, the HS said,